PixelsCamp/talks/talk-UnbabelArchitecture2.0_Miguel_Filipe.md

 Extra Information
 -----------------

-I wonce maintained a linux kernel rootit...
+I once maintained a linux kernel rootit that was very hard to detect and didn't use the syscall table...